Q: What is a carton?

 A: Good question.
 The answer is no. Once cartons arrive at your local recycling facility, they will be sorted separately from the rest of the materials.
 To make this work at the facility, it is easier to modify how containers are sorted than paper.
 In the end, as long as all cartons are sorted and baled together, the material will then be recycled.

-Q: Do I need to remove the cap or straw when recycling my cartons?
+Q: Do I need to remove plastic caps when recycling my cartons?